 American lighting designer Mimi Jordan Sherin made her Royal Opera debut in 2004 on Lady Macbeth of Mtsensk, directed by Richard Jones, and has since returned to work on L’Heure espagnole/Gianni Schicchi, The Gambler, Anna Nicole (co-credit with D.M.
-Wood) and Gloriana, all directed by Jones.
+Wood), Gloriana, Boris Godunov and La bohème (the last revived in the 2019/20 Season), all directed by Jones.

-Sherin has worked extensively in theatre, her credits including Public Enemy and The Government Inspector (Young Vic), Jerusalem (Royal Court, West End and on Broadway), and many productions for the National Theatre and the Royal Shakespeare Company.
-Awards include the American Theatre Wing Award, two Obies, an Eddy Award, a Tony nomination and five Drama Desk nominations.
+Ms Sherin has worked extensively in theatre in England and America.
+Her credits include The Hairy Ape (Old Vic and New York Armory), The Government Inspector, Annie Get Your Gun, The Trial and Public Enemy (Young Vic), Jerusalem (Royal Court, West End and on Broadway), The Twilight Zone (Almeida, West End), and productions for the National Theatre and the RSC.
+Awards include the American Theatre Wing Award, two Obies, an Eddy Award, a Tony nomination and six Drama Desk nominations.